 - Tweet analysis for the last 100 tweets

-Foller.me is really an alternative to Twitonomy you’d probably use one or the other depending on your preference.
+Foller.me is really an alternative to Twitonomy and you’d probably use one or the other depending on your preference.

-5. Tweetstats – Find out when tweets are sent
+4. Tweetstats – Find out when tweets are sent

-If you want to judge what time your competitor is sending the tweets, the days of the week, the average number of tweets etc, then Tweetstats is useful for this.
+Tweetstats provides graphical reports which are mainly focused on the timing of tweets but it also provides some additional information related to content.
+If you want to find out what time your competitor is sending the tweets, the days of the week, the average number of tweets etc, then Tweetstats is useful for this.